thinkb4/a-walk-in-react/day_06.md

 > ### useMemo parameters
 >
 > - calculateValue: The function that calculates the value you want to memoize.
 It must be pure, it must not accept arguments, and it must return a value of any type.
 React will call your function during initial rendering.
-On subsequent renders, React will return the same value again if the values dependencias​​haven't changed since the last render.
+On subsequent renders, React will return the same value again if the values dependencies ​​haven't changed since the last render.
 Otherwise, it will call **calculateValue**, return its result, and store it in case it can be reused later.
 >
 > - dependencies: The list of all reactive values ​​referenced within the code **calculateValue**.
 Reactive values ​​include props, state, and all variables and functions declared directly within the body of your component.
 >